Our Pest guide

 The most common skunk in Alberta is the Striped Skunk.
 They will live in residential Calgary areas, forests, fields, and any mixture of the above.
 They create their dens with their strong front legs and claws but are also opportunistic, using the area under decks and stairs as well.

-If that weren’t enough, the skunk is also the primary carrier of rabies in many parts of Alberta, though few of them carry rabies in this region.
+When surprised or threatened, the skunk releases a small amount of liquid through their anal glands.
+The spray can shoot nearly ten feet and is extremely hard to remove, carrying a distinctively unpleasant odor.
+The skunk is also the primary carrier of rabies in many parts of Alberta, though few of them carry rabies in this region.
 They often fall into window wells due to their poor vision.

 Deer Mouse - Peromyscus Maniculatus